kozeee/PaddleGA4Guide/readme.md

 ---
 ### Testing A Checkout

+If you are using the checkout.html page provided, please be sure to add your own Vendor ID, product, email, and coupon.
+There are comments to highlight where this is required.

 Once we have connected to our page we can proceed with a checkout.
 As soon as we see the checkout success page we should be able to see three key details:

 - First, our `Paddle Events` tag should now be under the `Tags Fired` section in our tags tab.